davarbla/audits/solo/md/GMD-security-review.md

 # Introduction

-A time-boxed security review of the **GMD** protocol was done by pashov, with a focus on the security aspects of the application's implementation.
+A time-boxed security review of the **GMD** protocol was done by davarbla consulting, with a focus on the security aspects of the application's implementation.

 # Disclaimer